 Now 89 years old, Clark was known in the sixties for her lively, energetic stage presence and her strong exuberant voice.

 Her hit singles included “Downtown,” “Don’t Sleep in the Subway,” and “I Couldn’t Live Without Your Love.”
 United States fans nicknamed her the First Lady of the British Invasion.

 14. Cat Stevens

-Cat Stevens was born Steven Demetre Georgiou in 1948, and later adopted the stage name Cat Stevens and the new legal name Yusuf Islam.
+Born Steven Demetre Georgiou in 1948, this singer later adopted the stage name Cat Stevens and the new legal name Yusuf Islam.

 His style is extremely versatile, and he has achieved great success in composing and performing folk-rock, pop music, and percussion-based Islamic music.

 He recorded several hit singles in the 1960s as an up-and-coming artist, such as “I Love My Dog,” “Matthew and Son,” and “I’m Gonna Get Me a Gun.”